 The author does not condone going into abandoned houses at any time, let alone Hallowe’en night, or ingesting anything handed to one by even the friendliest mad scientist, or otherwise doing most of the things that people do in the course of this story, no matter how fun it might look.
 If the author could get into that library, however, this advice would almost certainly be disregarded.

-Find it on Scribble Hub!
-I may eventually release it as a novel on Smashwords.
+I may eventually release it as a novel on Smashwords and I’m planning on an audiobook version.

 Original ebook release: Hallowe’en 2022